tine3700/EspruinoDocs/boards/Puck.js.md

 Turning Puck.js on
 ------------------

-Puck.js is assembled with a **clear plastic tab** between the battery and PCB to keep it turned off.
+Puck.js ships with two CR2032 coin cells.
 To turn it on, you need to:

 * Pull the silicone case off the top,
 * Tip the PCB out
-* Push the battery out from the back with a blunt object
-* Make sure the clear plastic tab is removed
-* Push the battery back in
+* Push the battery in the battery holder
 * Reassemble (note that the battery should be facing the black plastic case, and the button (next to the battery) should be positioned as far away from the 'step' in the case as possible.